Pedestrian fatalities hit four-decade high in 2021: These states recorded the most

 An estimated 7,485 people were killed while on foot last year, compared to 6,711 in 2020, according to the Governors Highway Safety Association (GHSA).

-Seven states reported an increase of more than 30 percent in the number of people on foot struck and killed in motor vehicle crashes.
+Seven states reported an increase of more than 30% in the number of people on foot struck and killed in motor vehicle crashes.

 “This is heartbreaking and unacceptable.
 The pandemic has caused so much death and damage, it’s frustrating to see even more lives needlessly taken due to dangerous driving,” said GHSA Executive Director Jonathan Adkins.